Mindbender (UFO): Plot

+Regular cast

-Production notes
+Production

 The episode features scenes from two previous episodes: "Identified" and "A Question of Priorities".
-During the hallucinations suffered by Straker the 'actors' use their real names when talking to each other.
-In the movie studio filming sequence Sylvia Anderson has a cameo reading prompts and is referred to onscreen by her first name.
-The scenes of Straker's hallucinations blur the barrier between the "reality" of the UFO universe and the viewer's reality, effectively removing the fourth wall.
+During the hallucinations suffered by Straker, the 'actors' use their real names when talking to each other.
+In the movie studio filming sequence, Sylvia Anderson has a cameo reading prompts and is referred to on screen by her first name.
+The scenes of Straker's hallucinations blur the barrier between the "reality" of the UFO universe and the viewer's reality, effectively breaking the fourth wall.

-Locations used for the filming included Heatherden Hall and Gardens, Pinewood Studios; Studio Lot, Pinewood Studios; Burnham Beeches, Buckinghamshire; and Marlyn Cottage, Ley Hill.
+Reception

+John Kenneth Muir praises the episode, writing that it "works so well" both as a "literal narrative" about an alien trap, and as a metafiction about film and TV production.
+He interprets the Wild West scenes as a homage to the cinematography and music of the Dollars Trilogy and other Spaghetti Westerns.
+Muir concludes that the episode "plays beautifully with form and anticipates our every reaction," adding that while self-reflexive television is often played for comedy, episodes like this "[make] us ask important questions about what is real life and what is fantasy."

+Ranking "Mindbender" the fourth-best episode of UFO, review website anorakzone.com comments that the "odd, vaguely Prisoner-esque" story manages its "meta/fourth wall-breaking content [...] with a real sense of style."